-Lieutenant General Ronald R. Blanck (U.S. Army, retired) joined Intealth in November 2022 as the Interim President of the Foundation for Advancement of International Medical Education and Research (FAIMER).
-In this role, Dr. Blanck is responsible for developing and guiding the overall strategic direction of FAIMER.
+Lieutenant General Ronald Blanck (U.S. Army, retired) joined Intealth in November 2022 as the Interim President of FAIMER and now serves as Senior Vice President of Intealth and Executive Director of FAIMER.
+In this role, Dr. Blanck is responsible for the overall leadership and management of FAIMER programs and activities including FAIMER Global Programs, FAIMER World Information Resources, and FAIMER initiatives that support international medical graduates.
+In addition, he works closely with the CEO and other executive leaders to develop and implement strategies for FAIMER that are aligned with Intealth’s overall mission and goals.
 He served Intealth previously as Chair of the ECFMG Board of Trustees and as a member of the FAIMER Board of Trustees.

 Dr. Blanck is a partner and Board Chair of Martin, Blanck & Associates, a health care consulting company for the private sector and the government.
 He retired in June 2006 as President of the University of North Texas Health Science Center at Fort Worth, where he headed an academic health center that includes the Texas College of Osteopathic Medicine, Graduate School of Biomedical Sciences, School of Public Health, and School of Health Professions.